 But what does active energy management deal with?

 Active energy management deals with analyzing where you are today and where are you heading in terms of decarbonization of energy and global decarbonization.
 It is a state of market convergence where organizations around the world are benefitting from controlling, optimizing, and financially saving money across their footprint for their supply, demand, and sustainability initiatives.
-To understand this in detail, let’s take up three of them one by one:
+To understand this, let’s take up three of them one by one:

 This basically concerns with, ‘from where do you buy the energy’, that maybe from utilities, deregulated liberalizing markets, etc. In this, pricing comes into play, thereby assessing the priorities with which you can save money for your footprint.

-This deals with capturing project data, prioritizing energy conservation methods, controlling and optimizing energy consumption on a real-time basis, thus, benefitting a cost-saving portfolio.
+This deals with capturing project data, prioritizing energy conservation methods, controlling and optimizing energy consumption on a real-time basis, thus benefitting a cost-saving portfolio.

-This deals with managing resources to achieve goals you have set at the enterprise level or resource mitigation, looking at renewable or clean energy, compliance reporting and much more.
+This deals with managing resources to achieve goals you have set at the enterprise level or resource mitigation, looking at renewable or clean energy, compliance reporting, and much more.

-Collaboration for Accelerating Decarbonization of Energy
+Collaboration for accelerating decarbonization of energy

-Schneider Electric and Walmart Inc. have announced a collaboration that will provide Walmart’s US-based suppliers with increased access to renewable energy, thus, enabling them to lead climate change action and decarbonization of energy.
+Schneider Electric and Walmart Inc. have announced a collaboration that will provide Walmart’s US-based suppliers with increased access to renewable energy, thus enabling them to lead climate change action and decarbonization of energy.
 This ground-breaking initiative is called the Gigaton PPA (GPPA) Program.
 It is basically designed to educate Walmart suppliers about accelerating the adoption of renewable energy and renewable energy purchase through aggregate power purchase agreements by participating suppliers.

 Therefore, energy efficiency has a pivotal role to play in tackling climate change.
 And, considering the rising level of emissions, decarbonization of energy and achieving energy efficiency has become urgent than ever before.
-Though achieving these targets in the near future might seem challenging, it is practically possible to achieve them with the support of coordinated efforts, collaborations and active energy management.
+Though achieving these targets soon might seem challenging, it is practically possible to achieve them with the support of coordinated efforts, collaborations and active energy management.
 So, analyze your current status, set targets for the future, and embark on your journey to achieve climate action and energy decarbonization targets.